 These numbers represent a composite of all the courses we offer in the English program.
-Although there is varying success within the composite, our retention rate is consistent, ranging
+Although there is varying success within the composite, our retention rate is consistent, ranging from 82.7% to 84.6% every year.

 What is the course retention rate in basic skills courses (any grade except W) within the program?